We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 People may instead wish to contract their pelvic floor muscles, which may provide the same results.

 Some people may use this method during penetrative sex.
-It requires a person or their partner to stimulate the penis until the person reaches their point of no return.
-Then, they should cease all stimulation until the desire to ejaculate passes.
+It requires a person or their partner to stimulate the penis until the person almost reaches the point of orgasm.
+Then, they cease all stimulation until the desire to ejaculate passes.

-The below table compares some of the treatments for PE.
+The table below compares some of the treatment types for PE.

-prescription onlyaround $2–$20 per dose for generic options, plus consultation fees where applicable
+prescription onlyaround $2 to $20 per dose for generic options, plus consultation fees where applicable

-over the counter from drug stores and online companiesaround $19–90
+over the counter from drug stores and online companiesaround $19 to $90

 People can contact a doctor if they believe they are ejaculating too soon while engaging in sexual activity.